This post was originally posted in August 2018 and is updated every year.

 The Minimalist series is unusual.

-The one we’re highlighting here is the Wharncliffe version, but at this point there are more than a dozen including the newer CRKT Minimalist Katana, CRKT Minimalist Drop Point Black Out, and more.
+The one we’re highlighting here is the katana version, but at this point there are more than a dozen including the CRKT Minimalist Wharncliffe and the CRKT Minimalist Drop Point Black Out.

 CRKT M4-02

-In the first few iterations of this list, we had the Homefront and then the Provoke.
-While these two knives were good, they were a little gimmicky and not necessarily CRKT’s best.
+In the early versions of this list, we featured the Homefront and then the Provoke.
+While both knives had their appeal, they leaned a bit too much into gimmicks and weren’t necessarily the best CRKT had to offer.

-So, we decided to eschew the specialty knives and go back to the basics with the M4-02 series.
-These three folders from Kit Carson have been mainstays of the CRKT lineup and for good reason: they are modern classics that look and feel timeless.
+So, we decided to skip the specialty knives this time and return to the classics with the M4-02 series.
+These folders, designed by Kit Carson, have been CRKT staples for a reason—they’re modern classics that still feel fresh and timeless.

 CRKT Squid XM

-The Squid is another Lucas Burnley designed knife that’s earned a reputation as a solid knife for the price.
-The knife is compact with a small 2.14-inch blade made from 8Cr13MoV steel.
-It has stainless steel handle scales with a frame lock to keep the manual folding blade open.
-In 2015, guest reviewer Beau Shelton gushed over the knife and how it evoked feelings of nostalgia and understanding in him.
+The Squid, another design by Lucas Burnley, has earned its spot as a budget-friendly standout with a reputation for delivering solid performance.
+Compact and practical, it features a 2.14-inch blade made from 8Cr13MoV steel and stainless steel handle scales, secured with a frame lock to keep the manual blade steady.
+In 2015, guest reviewer Beau Shelton couldn’t help but gush about how the Squid evoked feelings of nostalgia and made perfect sense in his hand.

-For the price, it’s one of the best EDC knives you can buy.
+For the price, the Squid XM is tough to beat as one of the best EDC knives out there.

 Honorable Mentions